Benjamin-Meyer-Dev/Sign_Language_Detection/README.md

 pip --version
 git --version
 ```
   If any of these commands return an error, you'll need to install the missing tools.
+  - Python and pip
+  - Git

 2. **Clone the Repository**
 ```